Help kids make an easy and inexpensive Chalkboard Frame for Father’s Day gift giving.

-The boys painted the frames one week then finished them the next week.
-I painted 2 of the frames for the boys who weren’t there the first week.
-When you take the center cardboard out of the frame leave the prongs out so it holds the frame off the table and makes it easy to paint.
-I thought I was an impatient painter, but 9 year old boys have me beat.
+The frames were painted one week then finished the next week.
+You can chalk on them as early as 48 hours after painting.
+When you take the center cardboard out of the frame leave the prongs out so it holds the frame off the table and makes it easier to paint.
+I thought I was an impatient painter, but kids have me beat.

-I showed the boys how to sharpen the chalk using a pencil sharpener so they could write better on the frame.
-They thought that was pretty cool.
+I showed the kids how to sharpen the chalk using a pencil sharpener so they could write easier on the frame.
+Everyone thought that was pretty cool.
 A cheap $1 small pencil sharpener works really well.

-After letting the paint dry a few days, season the chalkboard by rubbing a piece of chalk all over the surface.
-The boys liked this part too.
+After letting the paint dry a couple days, season the chalkboard by rubbing a piece of chalk all over the surface.
+The kids liked this part too.
 Remove the chalk with a damp cloth and let dry.
-Now you’re ready to draw on the chalkboard surface.
+Now you’re ready to create on the chalkboard surface.

-I made an example for the boys so they had an idea of what they could put on the frame.
+I made an example for the kids so they had an idea of what they could put on the frame.
 I don’t really think they needed an example.
 They did great on their own.
-Yes, we have an honorary female scout.
-She’s the other leader’s daughter and loves scouts as much as the boys.

 Do you have any inexpensive projects your kids are making for Father’s Day?
 Share them in the comments below!